January 2008 saw some surprising news in the mainstream press. It may be

 Am J Cardiovasc Drugs.
 2008;8(6):373-418. doi: 10.2165/0129784-200808060-00004.

 Unintended effects of statins in men and women in England and Wales: population

 based cohort study using the QResearch database.

-CNC, Cholesterol Facts and Fantasies, Selene River Press, 2005 Mary
+Judith A. DeCava, CNC, Cholesterol Facts and Fantasies, Selene River

-Enig, PhD, and Sally Fallon; The Truth About Saturated Fat, Weston A.
+Mary Enig, PhD, and Sally Fallon; The Truth About Saturated Fat, Weston

-Price Foundation Riechman SE, Andrews RD, MacLean DA, Sheather S.
+Riechman SE, Andrews RD, MacLean DA, Sheather S. Statins and dietary

-Statins and dietary and serum cholesterol are associated with increased
+and serum cholesterol are associated with increased lean mass following

-colon cancer indidence in Hawaiin-Japanese men.
-Journal of the national
+in Hawaiin-Japanese men.
+Journal of the national Cancer Institute, 67,